ntfwc/sudo-x/README.md

 			ntfwc ALL=(game-jail) NOPASSWD: ALL
 			ntfwc ALL=(game-jail-n) NOPASSWD: ALL

-Then we should apply network restrictions in our firewall (in this case ferm):
+Then we should apply network restrictions in our firewall (in this case, using ferm):

 		mod owner uid-owner game-jail
 		{